Tazewell County, Illinois

-Tazewell County (/ˈtæzwɛl/) is located in the U.S. state of Illinois.
+Tazewell County (/ˈtæzwɛl/ TAZZ-wel) is located in the U.S. state of Illinois.
 According to the 2020 census, it had a population of 131,343.
 Its county seat and largest city is Pekin.
-It is pronounced with a short "a", to rhyme with "razz" rather than "raze."

 Tazewell County is part of the Peoria metropolitan area.
 The majority of the population lives along the county's western border.

 History

 Tazewell County was formed out of Peoria County in 1827.
 The consensus appears to be that it was named in honor of Littleton Tazewell, who served in the U.S. Senate, and who became Governor of Virginia in 1834.
 It is, however, possible that it was named after Littleton's father, prominent Virginia politician Henry Tazewell, after whom Tazewell County, Virginia, was named.

 The first county seat was in Mackinaw from 1827 to 1836.
 It was moved temporarily from Mackinaw to Pekin in June 1831, with the county court proceedings in the Snell schoolhouse.
 It moved to Tremont in 1836.
 After a political struggle between Tremont and Pekin, the county seat was reassigned to Pekin in 1849.

 Tazewell from the time of its creation to 1829, including a large tract of unorganized territory temporarily attached to it, whose precise border was not defined.

 Tazewell County between 1829 and 1830: the creation of Mason County established a southern border for Tazewell's additional territory.

 Tazewell County between 1830 and 1831: the additional territory to the east became McLean County.

 Tazewell County between 1831 and 1841: the last of the county's additional territory became part of LaSalle County.

 Tazewell County in 1841, reduced to its present borders.